-Section 2(h) of the Asylum Act explains a “safe country of origin” as a country included in a list of countries approved by the Council of the EU or “the national list stipulated by a Government Decree”, or part of that country.
+Section 2(h) of the Asylum Act explains a ‘safe country of origin’ as a country included in a list of countries approved by the Council of the EU or ‘the national list stipulated by a Government Decree’, or part of such a country.

-If the applicant’s country of origin is regarded as “safe”, the application will be rejected in the accelerated procedure (see Accelerated Procedure).
-In the event of applying the accelerated procedure to an applicant originating from safe country of origin, the applicant, when this fact is communicated to him or her, can declare immediately but within 3 days at the latest why in his or her individual case, the specific country does not qualify as a safe country of origin.
-Where the safe country of origin fails to take over the applicant, the refugee authority shall withdraw its decision and continue the procedure.
+If the applicant’s country of origin is regarded as ‘safe’, the application will be channelled into the accelerated procedure (see Accelerated Procedure).
+In the event of applying the accelerated procedure to an applicant originating from safe country of origin, the applicant, when this fact is communicated to them, can declare immediately but within 3 days at the latest why in their individual case, the specific country does not qualify as a safe country of origin.
+Where the safe country of origin fails to readmit the applicant, the refugee authority shall withdraw its decision and continue the procedure.

 In July 2015, Hungary amended its asylum legislation in various aspects and adopted a National List of Safe Countries of Origin, which are the following:

 - Member States of the European Economic Area

 - US States that do not have the death penalty

 In 2018, the former Prime Minister of North Macedonia, Nikola Gruevski, was granted refugee status in an extremely rapid procedure within a few working days, despite his country of origin being candidate country to the EU.
 The decision was met with heavy criticism by the HHC.

 This ground is not often applied in practice.

 Section 51(11) Asylum Act.